productboardlabs/envdoctor/Readme.md

 Every defined rule is automatically checked.
 You can change this with syntax

 ```
- "yarn-version": 0, // disable rule; [0], "off", "disable" act the same
+ "yarn-version": 0, // disable rule; [0], "off", "disable" acts the same
 ```

 or you can change severity of the rule to "warn" by

 ```
- "yarn-version": [1, "1.9.0"], // you can also use "warn", ["warn] act the same
+ "yarn-version": [1, "1.9.0"], // you can also use "warn", ["warn] acts the same
 ```

-### Implementation of your own rule
+## Implementation of your own rule

 This is actually really similar as example above